riscv/docs-resources/normative-rules.md

 ## What is a Normative Rule?

 Normative rules specify the behaviors an implementation must meet in order to be compliant with the standard.
 Each normative rule can be thought of as a complete individual testable behavior.
-In some cases, normative rules allow a plurarity of acceptable implementations.
-These are called "parameters" and can be thought of as a special case of a normative rules.
+In some cases, normative rules allow a plurality of acceptable implementations.
+These are called "parameters" and can be thought of as a special case of a normative rule.

 ### Examples of Normative Rules:
 | ISA Manual Text |